AntonyChurch/TypingErrorChecker/README.md

 It's is written in .Net 4.5 and has a small WinForms GUI.

 ##Todo
-* Make GUI minimise to system try
+* Make GUI minimise to system tray
 * Reporting